herqles-io/framework/README.md

 # Version 2.0

-This version is a compelte rewrite and is not compatible with older versions.
+This version is a complete rewrite and is not compatible with older versions.
 Please use caution when upgrading.

 ## Requirements